Barbara Hodkinson, Founder and Coordinator, The Butterfly Scheme

 This is an opt-in scheme offering appropriate care for people with dementia whilst they are in hospital.
 It is based on easy-to-learn, quickly-delivered skills-based education for all staff who come into contact with patients.

 Aim: to improve the safety and well-being of people with dementia during time spent in hospital, reducing their stress levels.
+This in turn reduces the stress levels of carers.

 Evaluative measure: the opt-in rate to the scheme runs at or near 100 per cent, showing that carers and people with dementia find this a valuable support.